NIEHS/beethoven/README.md

     - `#SBATCH --partition` Utilization of NVIDIA GPUs (within `glue::glue` command)
     - `--bind /USER_PATH_TO_INPUT/input:/input` (within `glue::glue` command)
 - `_targets.yaml` is created and updated by running `targets::tar_make` and is not to be edited manually.
-- `run.sh` allocates computational resources with SLURM and submits the `beethoven` pipeline to run on high performance computing system.
-  - To run `beethoven`, users must review and update the following parameters for their user profile and computing system:
+- `run.sh` submits separate `SBATCH` jobs for the covariate, cpu- and gpu-enabled base learner, and the meta learner `targets` (see `/inst/scripts/`).
+This setup ensures that each stage utilizes the proper container image and computational resources.
+To run `beethoven`, users must review and update the following parameters for their user profile and computing system in each of the `inst/scripts/run_*` files.:
     - `#SBATCH --mail-user`
     - `#SBATCH --partition`
     - `#SBATCH --mem`